Building a Brand Strategy that Puts Your Business on the Map

 Why is this important?

-Because, your brand is more than just your logo and your tagline.
+Because, your brand is more than a logo design and tagline.
 It is essentially the emotional associations that your audience has with your company, and it’s important because it allows your audience to connect with you as if your brand were a person.
 They can love your brand, be angry at it, or even be jealous of it.

 Think about it: How many times have you been mad at your internet provider when your connection goes down?